 Head to this Ojai oasis surrounded by gorgeous palm trees and enough greenery to make you feel like you’ve landed on a tropical island.
 You’ll stay in a classic airstream trailer and enjoy evenings around the campfire with fairy lights and stars twinkling above you.
 You can spend your days horseriding, chasing waterfalls, or visiting the incredible wineries, breweries, and eateries nearby.

 4. El Capitan Canyon

-This idyllic spot brings you the very best of the Santa Barbara coast.
-From the rolling meadows, adorable farm animals, rocky streams, to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
+This idyllic weekend destination brings you the very best of the Santa Barbara coast.
+From the rolling meadows, adorable farm animals and rocky streams to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
 You can choose to stay in a number of glamping options like a cozy cedar cabin, a beautiful safari tent, or a circular yurt complete with wooden floors and views of the sky.

 5. Pioneertown Motel